-- Permits may be granted to enter the Area to carry out biological, vulcanological or seismic monitoring and site inspection activities. - Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Permits may be granted to allow for monitoring of the Area, or to allow forsome active management as set out in Section 3.
+- Permits may be granted to enter the Area to carry out biological, vulcanological or seismic monitoring and site inspection activities. - Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Permits may be granted to allow for monitoring of the Area, or to allow for some active management as set out in Section 3. - Scientific activities shall be performed in accordance with the SCAR Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)), the SCAR Environmental Code of Conduct for Geosciences Field Research Activities in Antarctica (Resolution 1 (2021)) and/or the SCAR Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)), as appropriate.